What to do in Hobart

 River Cruise, Cadbury Tour and Chocolate!
 Chocolate!

-enjoy a fascinating tour and tantalize those taste buds with
+a fascinating tour and tantalize those taste buds with some taste

-some taste testing.
-Located on a picturesque peninsula this
+testing.
+Located on a picturesque peninsula this is the perfect

-is the perfect opportunity to team your chocolate experience
+opportunity to team your chocolate experience with a splendid

-with a splendid natural experience, as you cruise to and from
+natural experience, as you cruise to and from the factory from

 More info on this tour...